Some common minerals in terrestrial rocks are rare or inconspicuous in meteorites

 Although for convenience I sometimes state here that the minerals quartz, calcite, magnetite and hematite do not occur in meteorites, these statements are not entirely true.
 Each of these minerals are among the many minerals listed by Rubin (1997a,b) and Rubin and Chi (2017) that have been observed in some meteorites.
 However, all these minerals are minor to rare in any type of freshly fallen meteorite and do not occur naturally at all in the most common types of meteorites.

 There is no type of meteorite in which quartz (silica, SiO2) would be evident without the aid of a microscope and a petrographic thin section.
 It takes skilled petrographers considerable effort to find and identify silica minerals in meteorites.
-With regard to quartz, Rubin (1997a) mentions it only in the discussion of enstatite chondrites, eucrites, and basaltic shergottites, all rare types of meteorites.
+With regard to quartz, Rubin (1997a) mentions it only in the discussion of enstatite chondrites, eucrites, and basaltic shergottites – all uncommon to rare types of meteorites.
 Enstatite chondrites and eucrites contain minor amounts (a few percent, at most) of free silica (tridymite, cristobalite, and quartz).
 Less than 1% of all known meteorites are enstatite chondrites and <1% are eucrites.
 In the basaltic shergottites (~0.05% of meteorites, but quartz has only been reported in a few), it is an accessory mineral (<1% of volume).
 (See e.g., Shergotty in the Mars Meteorite Compendium.)
 Some other achondrites contain trace amounts of the silica polymorphs, tridymite and cristobalite.